US President Biden makes a clear announcement to Putin on the phone – Merkel praises and promises support

 Joe Biden presents foreign policy roadmap – no kissing Russia and China

 In his speech, however, Biden did not just leave it with words, but already announced concrete deeds.
 The plan initiated by Trump to withdraw 12,000 American soldiers from Germany will be stopped for the time being.
 Rather, Secretary of Defense Lloyd Austin should undertake a comprehensive investigation into the global US troop presence.
-He also announced a change of strategy in the Yemen conflict and the more generous admission of refugees by the USA.
+There will be no decision on this by the middle of the year, according to a spokesman for the US Secretary of Defense.
+In addition, Biden announced a change of strategy in the Yemen conflict and the more generous admission of refugees by the USA.

 Biden couldn’t stifle a swipe for ex-President Trump either.
 With his foreign policy, he wanted to “regain the habit of working together and rebuild the muscles of democratic alliances that have withered through years of neglect and, I would say, abuse.”
 The direction of the new US president in the field of foreign policy showed once more on: Biden has no time to waste.